Luke 4

 Comments Luke 4:29

-When they thought someone else did not do so according to their own judgment, even though the Lord was now sitting as a teacher, they had no respect for Him and fought against Him.
-They were against the Lord’s teaching forcefully enough to the point of killing Him.
+In this verse, it shows that when they think someone else did not do so according to their own judgment, even though the Lord Jesus is now sitting as a teacher, they have no respect for Him and fight against Him.
+They are against the Lord’s teaching forcefully enough to the point of killing Him.

 But He passing through the midst of them went away.